StyleShit/react-codepen-clone/README.md

 ## Available commands:

-You can just use the default well-known npm command:
+You can just use the default well-known npm commands:

 ### `npm start`